 1. Create engaging and relevant content.

-Google rewards websites that visitors tend to say on longer.
+Google rewards websites that visitors tend to stay on longer and matches the intent of the searcher.
 If you provide relevant content on your website and design it so that it encourages visitors to browse around, this will help your ranking.
-Make it unique, high quality and specific.
+Make it unique, high-quality and specific.
 Make sure your contact information, hours, and services are clearly spelled out.
 And make your content engaging.
 Use images and video to help tell your story.
 Read more on Google’s webmaster guidelines.

 2. Improve your page load time.